-Getting gay in Fiji #Honeymoon Advice#fiji#gay#lesbian weddings#LGBTQ#winter November 16 | Megan Finley meggyfin The straight and gay-friendly staff on Mana island.
+Getting gay in Fiji #Honeymoon Advice#fiji#gay#lesbian weddings#LGBTQ#winter November 16 | Megan Finley Horowitz meggyfin The straight and gay-friendly staff on Mana island.
 I've definitely made it a point to look into LGBT issues on my wedding-learnin' trip to Fiji.
 Admittedly Fiji has a rough past with gay travel, and I worried about what I'd find when I started asking around.
 I chatted with a bunch of folks born and raised in Fiji, and I wanted to share what they told me about the attitudes toward gay travel in Fiji today.
 First, a few hard cold facts from the Wikipedia page dedicated to LGBT rights in Fiji… In 1997, Fiji became the second country in the world to explicitly protect against discrimination based on sexual orientation in its constitution.
 In 2009, the Constitution was abolished.
 In 2010, the Government decided to decriminalise all sexual acts between persons of the same-sex by repealing the old Penal Code and replacing it with the Crimes Act 2010.
 Since February 1, 2010, both, male and female homosexuality are legal under the Crimes Act 2010.
 So, I had dinner with a local woman (born and raised in Fiji and she's half Fijian and half Indian) who works for a hotel.
 When I asked her about gay weddings, she told me that gay weddings aren't done in Fiji because, like many places, they still aren't legal.
 I asked about commitment ceremonies and she said she wasn't sure — she'd never seen one done except for in Sex and the City 2.
 (Ok, that's kind of adorable.)
 BUT, she told me Fiji is full of gay honeymooners, who are welcomed with open arms in the resort areas.
 She said in the villages… well… she thinks that gay men would be more accepted than lesbians.
 Interesting.
 Then I had a conversation with another woman born and raised in Fiji, who works for a tourist activities company.
 She also told me that she hadn't seen commitment ceremonies, but that she knows for a fact that being gay in Fiji is pretty culturally accepted.
 I can say that I met several openly gay Fijians working at the hotels where I've been staying, and chatted with them about local gay parties like the annual "Pricilla Night."
 (Love that name.)
 I've been chatting with a company who wants to get into doing offbeat destination weddings and they told me that they would be totally down to do commitment ceremonies for same sex couples!
 Innnnteresting.
 More about them later.
 So, it looks like as far as legal LGBT weddings go — Fiji ain't the place to be.
 Commitment ceremonies — it's looking better!
 But at the moment, Fiji is best suited as a place for your big gay honeymoon.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Kristin & Tracy's crafty, fun, Eggstra special wedding NEXT Georgia wedding photography + a free iPod from Jon Phillips Photography Show/Hide comments [ 8 ] This is interesting – one of my partner's coworkers is Indian-Fijian.
 In friendly workplace discussions about gay rights, he is always firmly on the side of equality.
 (And he has no problem with the fact that my partner is a lesbian.)
 Sounds like there may be a cultural aspect to his awesomeness!
 Reply So I saw this GREAT title in my RSS feed and my first thought was "MEGAN!".
 It wasn't even the Fiji part.
 I just knew Megan wrote that funny title.
 Great post, Megan.
 As usual.
 Reply Unless Ariel wrote the title for this post.
 In which case, I totally thought "ARIEL!".
 LOL..
 No, I really did think "MEGAN".
 Reply Ha!
 Yep, this title is pure Megan. 🙂 Reply HA!
 Kathy I love you!
 It was totally me.
 In the middle of gchatting with Ariel I randomly asked, "can I call it 'getting gay in fiji?'" 🙂 Reply The SATC thing is funny, since that specifically was a wedding rather than a commitment ceremony.
 (Yay Connecticut for making it legal!)
 Reply Soooo adding Fiji to the list of OK/AWESOME places for me and my wifey to vacation.
 We've already gotten hitched twice so maybe we need to honeymoons… Reply LOL Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.